0x444454/SIDerurgy/README.md

 ### MIDI OUT

-n = MIDI channel hex [0..F], i.e. decimal [1..16] for the user.

-All table values in hex.

 - c = Channel hex [0..F], i.e. Decimal MIDI channel [1..16] for the user.
 - All table values in hex.